Excelsior80/DSDP_2024_notes/README.md

 * Superintelligence, by Nick Bostrum
 * Life 3.0 by Max Tegmark
 * The Creativity Code by Marcus du Sautoy
+* Data Feminism by By Catherine D'Ignazio and Lauren F. Klein

 ### Books and links
 #### Introduction Books (First 3 light reading but thorough)